 By 1977, Bethlehem House had added a modern annex behind the original heritage building, which included 20 new beds, a kitchen and dining facility, and a medical centre.

 There is a large courtyard and a wall of remembrance that carries the inscribed plaques of over 300 men who have passed through Bethlehem House and sadly passed away.
 The average age of death for these people experiencing homelessness is less than 50 years old.

 In 2007, with funding from a bequest and the St Vincent de Paul Society, Hobart Regional Council, Bethlehem House was able to purchase another smaller four-bedroom house close to the original facility.
 Named Hallam House, it was officially opened by the then-Governor of Tasmania, the Honourable William Cox.

 MEDIA NOTES: The St Vincent de Paul Society was founded in Paris, France in 1833 by a 20-year old Italian student, Frederic Ozanam.
 Today, the Society operates in 153 countries and has over 800,000 members.
 Australia has over 60,000 members, dedicated to assisting people in need and combating social injustice.
 The Society started in Tasmania in 1899 when founders established a Conference in Launceston.
 From humble beginnings, the Society has grown to 25 Conferences within three Regional Councils across Tasmania.
-Each Conference undertake a variety of good works, the most recognised being the traditional Vincentian home visits and the annual CEO Sleep-out to draw attention to homelessness.
+Each Conference undertake a variety of good works, the most recognised being the traditional Vincentian home visits and the annual CEO Sleep-out to draw attention to people experiencing homelessness.